 - No quality points are assigned and these notations have no effect on a student's quality point average or index.
-To attain a grade of "P," a student must perform at a level equivalent to "C" or better.
-The "MP" grade represents a level of performance lower than "C," but higher than "F." - The Incomplete is reserved for those cases which are of an exceptional and/or serious nature.
+Grades of "W" are considered an attempt at a course.
+To attain a grade of "P," a student must perform at a level equivalent to "C" or better. - The Incomplete is reserved for those cases which are of an exceptional and/or serious nature.
 The Incomplete is not assigned in a case where failure to complete the course requirements, including the final examinations, on time is due to student delinquency and is not given to allow a student the opportunity to improve his/her work.